ImperialCollegeLondon/grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 - The repository is not listed in the GitHub directory neither it is discoverable by Google and other search engines.
-- Ideal for testing, for projects with a view on commercialization, preliminary work on future open projects or for school/Msc/PhD projects not meant ot be public.
+- Ideal for testing, for projects with a view on commercialization, preliminary work on future open projects or for school/Msc/PhD projects not meant to be public.
-- Free accounts (except if part of an Organisation account) have several limitations on the features that a private repository has (eg. maximum 3 collaborators, no GitHub pages, etc.).
+- Free accounts (except if part of an Organisation account) have several limitations on the features that a private repository has (eg. fewer collaborative features, no GitHub pages, etc.).

 #### Public repositories